JohnFunkCode/ProgrammingChurch/README.md

 ***
 ## April 15h Session - Wrap up Flask Pi LED Contraption & Start our first IoT Project
-We've spent several session getting our Web based Pi Contraption that flashes LEDs running with a clean object design and getting the HTML to look good on a mobile browser.
+We've spent several weeks getting our Flask based Pi Contraption that flashes LEDs by using a clean object design and an HTML interface.
 That's actually quite an accomplishment.
 It's non-trivial and it has many apects of a real-world project built into it!!!!
 Great Job!

 #### Exercise - Mobile responsive CSS
-First we'll talk a little bit more about CSS styling for mobile devices.
-I've pulled all the HTML out of my Pi Contraption project and put it and my style sheet on my website at: http://www.johnfunk.com/responsive/
+Before moving on we'll talk a little bit more about CSS styling for mobile devices.
+I've pulled all the HTML and CSS out of my Pi LED Contraption project and put it on my website at: http://www.johnfunk.com/responsive/
 - look it it with Chrome's developer tools
-- Dig into the CSS and look at the way I have a wrapper class associated with the Body, and notice that I also use a variable font to help change the font size on various devices.
-This is a very simple setup that genericly works across many different devices.
+- Dig into the CSS a bit deeper and notice the I have a wrapper class that I apply to the Body.
+Also notice that I also use a variable font to help change the font size on various devices.
+This is a very simple setup that scales the font size to make things work better across many different devices.

 Look at the following articles to learn more about how to make things look better on mobile:
 - https://css-tricks.com/fun-viewport-units/